 Warm, “Kau” Season

-From mid spring until late summer (May to Labor Day), expect longer and hotter days and balmier nights.
-During this time our average high is 82 degrees and low of 70 when the sun goes down.
+From mid-spring until late summer (May to Labor Day), expect longer and hotter days and balmier nights.
+During this time our average high is 82 degrees and a low of 70 when the sun goes down.

 Wet Hawaii weather often comes in two segments

-The first is usually in either November or December, and the second sometime between February and April.
+The first is usually in either November or December and the second is sometime between February and April.
 The most common rainy months are November and March.
+This year, however, November was dry.
 When these winter rains arrive, they are typically not geographically specific, and can equally impact all parts of all the islands.

 Dry Hawaii weather